Vidaza Side Effects

 Applies to azacitidine: subcutaneous powder for suspension

-Along with its needed effects, azacitidine (the active ingredient contained in Vidaza) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, azacitidine (the active ingredient contained in Vidaza) may cause unwanted side effects that require medical attention.

 Also, because of the way these medicines act on the body, there is a chance that they might cause other unwanted effects that may not occur until months or years after the medicine is used.
 These may include certain types of cancer, such as leukemia or bladder cancer.
 Discuss these possible effects with your doctor.

-Check with your doctor immediately if any of the following side effects occur while taking azacitidine:More common
+If any of the following side effects occur while taking azacitidine, check with your doctor immediately:More common

 - Black, tarry stools